stashorph/Autoencoders_for_image_colorization/README.md

 ## Limitations

-- **Legacy Dependencies**: Locked to TensorFlow 2.10 and Python 3.10 for Windows GPU compatibility
+- **Old Dependencies**: Locked to TensorFlow 2.10 and Python 3.10 for Windows GPU compatibility
-- **Hardware Constraints**: Performance limited by laptop grade GPU
+- **Hardware constraints**: Performance limited by laptop grade GPU
-- **Dataset Size**: Large dataset requires significant storage and processing time
+- **Dull outputs**: MSE loss, results in muddy and dull outputs.
+Due to averaging color predictions.